ASSOCIATIONS BETWEEN L&D WITH BUSINESS STRATEGY

 - Know the Business, and Understand the Work – L&D leaders cannot align to what they do not know or understand.
-Taking time to understand the work of the business is also an investment into the relationship between you and your associates.
-Some of your team members may need help to understand a company’s business goals, but giving them that support will improve the business insight of the entire L&D function.
+Taking time to understand the work of the business is also an investment into the relationship between with your associates.
+Some of your team members may need help to understand a company’s business goals.
+But, giving them that support will improve the business insight of the entire L&D function.

-- Act As a Partner, Not a Giver – When L&D acts as a giver, the business considers the process of identifying learning solutions, wearing down the L&D value proposition.
+- Act As a Partner, not a Giver – When L&D acts as a giver, the business considers the process of identifying learning solutions.
+This wears down the L&D value proposition.
 When you act as a partner, you become a loyal adviser who gives the best solutions and techniques to fit the needs of the business.
 Sometimes, slight adjustments in tone and process can set the stage to shift the L&D function as a business partner.

 - Focus On Experiential Learning – Across the organization, experiential learning is only as good as the selected quality and regularity of available experiences and coaching.
-A L&D organization that knows the business, understands how the work is done and has established a reliable partnership is well equipped to design impactful experiential learning that include the necessary support for learners and their managers.
+An L&D organization that knows the business, understands how the work is done and has established a reliable partnership is well equipped to design impactful experiential learning that includes the necessary support for learners and their managers.